darasus/ai-blog/content/how-to-market-your-small-business-on-a-shoestring-budget.md

   by the first-and-third-person, or the third-person who will be the fourth-person in the history of the nation’S. If you want this to be ‘the first-person’
+intro: >-
+  There are a lot of things you need to do in order to launch your small business.
+You need to come up with a name, make business cards, get an accountant and bookkeeper, find suppliers for your inventory, and so on.
+All of these things are going to cost you money.
+However, that doesn’t mean you can’t launch the business...

+  The truth is that launching any kind of business – even one on a shoestring budget – requires some upfront investment.
+But don’t let that stop you from moving forward with your plans!
+There are plenty of ways to cut costs when starting a new business and still have everything you need to be successful.
+The trick is working smart rather than working hard.
+Here are some tips to help get your small business off the ground quickly and effectively while keeping costs as low as possible...
 ---

 ## Start With The Basics